 - You will need to run ktpass command in order to generate Keytab file, ktpass command is simply formed by filling up required options in the Generate Keytab section..

 - Execute ktpass command.

-Domain Name: Your LDAP server Domain is your domain name, in dot-separated uppercase format.
-You can easily identify your Domain name by running echo %USERDNSDOMAIN% on your client
+- Domain Name: Your LDAP server Domain is your domain name, in dot-separated uppercase format.
+You can easily identify your Domain name by running echo %USERDNSDOMAIN% on your client machine terminal.

-Domain Controller Hostname/IP Address: Enter Hostname/IP Address of your Domain Controller (DC) machine.
-You can use nslookup <domain_name> to get an IP address from your Host Name.
+- Domain Controller Hostname/IP Address: Enter Hostname/IP Address of your Domain Controller (DC) machine.
+You can use nslookup to get an IP address from your Host Name.

 - Copy .keytab file created on AD Domain Controller (DC) and deploy it on “confluence_home/conf/” directory.

 - Download the krb5.ini configuration file provided in the plugin and paste it to the “confluence_home/bin/” directory.